 Indonesian Kecap Manis

 Ubiquitous in Indonesian cooking, kecap manis is a thick, very sweet soy sauce.
 It is made with fermented soybeans and a variety of sugar and spices, including palm sugar, star anise, and garlic.
 Kecap manis is used as a condiment and also in cooking, such as the famous Indonesian fried rice dish nasi goreng.
-Like that recipe, you'll find it used often in Dutch cuisine as well because Indonesia was once a Dutch colony.
-If you pick up a bottle of kecap manis, be sure to try the pork dish babi ketjap and a classic Dutch satay sauce.
+Like that recipe, you'll find it used often in Dutch cuisine as well.
+This is because Indonesia was colonized by the Dutch.
+If you pick up a bottle of kecap manis, be sure to try the pork dish babi ketjap and perhaps try a Dutch satay sauce.

 07 of 07